Paul Bishop Houses: Jarvis House

+Bishop Houses

-In 1841, James Kidd sold the house to Paul Bishop, a blacksmith who worked in an adjacent building.
+In 1841, Kidd sold the house to Bishop, whose business was located across the street on Duke.
 In his workshop in 1837, Bishop created Toronto's first horse-drawn cab based on a design presented to him by Thornton Blackburn.
 Blackburn operated his taxi business until 1860 and left a considerable fortune upon his death in 1890.
 His cabs were painted yellow and red, the colors now used by the Toronto Transit Commission.